Niklas Moisander

-Niklas Moisander (born 29 September 1985) is a Finnish professional footballer who plays as a centre-back for Swedish club Malmö FF.
-Moisander was born in Turku, where he played for the local TPS youth team before moving to AFC Ajax.
+Niklas Kristian Moisander (born 29 September 1985) is a Finnish former professional footballer who played as a centre-back.
+Moisander was born in Turku, where he played for the local TPS youth team before moving to Ajax.
+He did not make any senior appearances at Ajax between 2003 and 2006 and moved to Zwolle.
+After two seasons in the Eerste Divisie, he signed with AZ Alkmaar of the Eredivisie where he spent five seasons.
+He returned to Ajax in 2012 and played for the side until 2015.
 Following a one-season stay at Sampdoria, he spent five years at Bundesliga club Werder Bremen.
+He remained at Swedish side Malmö FF for four seasons before retiring at the end of the 2024 season.
 He is the twin brother of goalkeeper Henrik Moisander, and is a former captain of the Finland national team.

 Moisander made his international debut for Finland in May 2008, at age 22, and had 62 caps, including appearing in 2010, 2014 and 2018 FIFA World Cup qualifications before his retirement from international football in 2017.
 He was voted the Finnish Footballer of the Year in both 2012 and 2013.

 Club career

 TPS

 Moisander started his football career together with his twin brother Henrik, both joining local TPS from their home town of Turku in 2001.
 A year later, he made his debut in the Veikkausliiga, the premier division of Football in Finland, under then manager Mika Laurikainen.
 He was selected in the starting lineup on 15 May 2003 in a regular season's fixture against cross town rivals Inter Turku.
 He played the full 90 minutes in the 2–0 away win in his first Turku derby match.
 He went on to make 17 appearances for TPS during the 2002 and 2003 seasons, becoming a regular with his home club at age 17.